 Rollback in Snowflake affects only DML statements but not DDL statements.
 This means, for example, a Rollback can undo changes to a table's data but not the creation of a table.

-|Name||Text||The descriptive name for the component.|
+|Name||String||A human-readable name for the component.|

 Notes On Transactions